sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 - Wi-Fi ✅❌ (Maybe will fix with HeliPort)

-- VoodooPS2Controller ✅❌ (Works, but touchpad is broken, after boot seems work but stops inmediatelly).
+- VoodooI2CHID ✅❌ (Might be work, but touchpad freeze after 5 secs to boot).

 - Bluetooth ✅❌ (Partially works, if you're using headphones/airbuds, audio might have some cuts).